Guo-Haowei/Cylinders/README.md

-# Cylinders
+# Cylinders (In Progress)

-This is a program designed to test the intersection of multiple cylinders.
+This program is designed to test if cylinders intersect.

-## Input
+## Controls
 Press `c` to create cylinder.
 Press `0` up to `9` to select cylinders (This will put program in OBJECT mode, press `tab` to switch back to SCENE mode) Press `backspace` to delete selected cylinders.